os-climate/witness-core/docs/source/how-to/contribute.md

 If you also coded gradients in the discipline, create a new `l1_test_gradient_<my_model_name>.py` to test the gradients of your discipline.
 You should be testing the gradients of all coupling outputs with respect to all coupling inputs.

-*Note:* a *coupling variable* is a variable that is an output of discipline and an input for another, in a process.

 ### 3.2.
 Existing Discipline Modifications

+#### 3.2.0.
+What is a coupling variable ?

+A *coupling variable* is a variable that is an output of discipline and an input for another, in a process.

 #### 3.2.1.
 Adding a Non-coupling Input/Output or a New Post-processing Graph
 > - [Check how to add post-processings here](https://sostrades-core.readthedocs.io/en/latest/how-to/create-postprocessing.html)